Butterball donates turkeys to Foodbank of Central & Eastern Carolina

-Raleigh, NC (WNCN) – Wednesday morning Gov. Roy Cooper was joined by the CEO of the Foodbank of Central & Eastern North Carolina, and Butterball, LLC CEO.
+Raleigh, NC (WNCN) – On Wednesday morning, Gov. Roy Cooper was joined by the CEO of the Foodbank of Central & Eastern North Carolina and Butterball, LLC CEO.
 All three gathered at the food bank’s warehouse to help unload 300 turkeys.

-These Turkeys, won’t be delivered in time for Thanksgiving, however, they will be distributed to families in time for the Christmas Holiday.
+These turkeys won’t be delivered in time for Thanksgiving, but they will be distributed to families in time for the Christmas Holiday.

 The donation was given to the foodbank from Butterball as an ongoing effort to make sure families have food on their tables this holiday season.

-According to Governor Roy Cooper, about 12% of North Carolinans face hunger at some point, and 1 in 6 of those are children.
+According to Governor Roy Cooper, about 12 percent of North Carolinians face hunger at some point, and 1 in 6 of those are children.
 That’s why he says fighting food insecurity is one of his top priorities.

 “This organization helps get food directly to the families who need it,” Gov. Cooper said.
 “You have people right now, here at the holidays, who are struggling.
 They are making the choice between buying gas for the car and buying enough food for home.”